openwisp/django-freeradius/docs/source/general/freeradius.rst

     # alternatively if you are using systemd
     systemctl restart freeradius

+In case of any error, run ``journalctl -xe`` to know the cause.
+You can also run ``freeradius -X`` to know the detailed cause.
+One error might be that the django-freeradius server might not be running in the background.
+To set up the django-freeradius server refer `this <https://django-freeradius.readthedocs.io/en/latest/general/setup.html#installing-for-development>`_
+Also make sure that this server runs on the port specified in ``/etc/freeradius/mods-enabled/rest``.

 You may also want to take a look at the `Freeradius documentation <http://freeradius.org/doc/>`_ for further details on how to configure other modules.